Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Jacksonville has covered the spread once at home, and is 1-3 overall there, this year.

-- Jacksonville has hit the over once in four home games this season.
+- Jacksonville has gone over the total once in four home games this season.

-- This season on the road, Buffalo is 3-1 against the spread and 3-1 overall.
+- This season away from home, Buffalo is 3-1 against the spread and 3-1 overall.

-- In four road games this year, Buffalo has hit the over twice.
+- In four away games this season, Buffalo has gone over the total twice.

 Powered by Data Skrive.